-Claire worked as an oncology nurse before joining the first cohort of PAs to be trained at the University of Manchester.
+Claire worked as an Oncology Nurse before joining the first cohort of PAs to be trained at the University of Manchester.
 She has been working as a PA in the Emergency Assessment Unit (EAU) at Salford Royal Hospital since March 2018.
 She also works as an examiner for the Faculty of Physician Associates National OSCE Exams.

 Her role involves clerking patients in A+E and those referred into hospital by their GP.
 She does lumbar punctures on the unit and carries out bedside teaching for junior doctors who need to learn this skill.
-She is also in the process of being trained up to do arterial lines, pleural taps and ascitic drains.
+She is also in the process of being trained up to do arterial lines and ascitic drains.

-With her previous oncology background, she has a special interest in educating staff on the management of oncology emergencies.
-She recently displayed her poster looking at emergency presentations of cancer symptoms at the SAM (Society for Acute Medicine) Conference in Bournemouth and also at the Greater Manchester Cancer Conference.
+She displayed her poster looking at emergency presentations of cancer symptoms at the SAM (Society for Acute Medicine) Conference in Bournemouth and also at the Greater Manchester Cancer Conference.

-In her spare time, she enjoys outdoor swimming (in the summer only!), cycling, audiobooks and baking.
+In her spare time, she enjoys outdoor swimming, cycling, audiobooks and baking.

 BNURS PG Dip University of Manchester

 Vice Chairperson (sPA)

 Peter Kurth is a second-year student Physician Associate at the University of Manchester with a special interest in acute and wilderness medicine.
 In his spare time, Peter enjoys scuba diving, climbing, and hiking.

 BMedSc University of Birmingham

 Kate Rebecca Mottershead